 DevTools endpoints

-Once you find a device, usebricks devtools open to view all available endpoints:
+Once you find a device, usebricks devtools open with the --info flag to view all available endpoints:

 | Endpoint | Description |